Nordic ACC Championship 2011

 Include any other relevant info about the race.
 You shall not send the replay unless requested to do so.

-The results will be presented on vsk-nordic.com as soon as the race committee has received the results from the race hosts.
+The results will be presented on the VSK Nordic website as soon as the race committee has received the results from the race hosts.